Vincentnjoroge/pizzawb/README.md

 The Author of this project is a student at Moringa School currently taking part in the Prep Program.

 ## DESCRIPTION
 This is a web application named dehlani studio in which contains all the work I have done during my third week of learning at [MORINGA School](https://moringaschool.com/).
-It used css ,jquery ,Javascript, Bootstrap, and HTML coded from [Visual Studio Code](https://code.visualstudio.com/). the website is about a pizza shop called the sherrifs pizza
+#It used css ,jquery ,Javascript, Bootstrap, and HTML coded from [Visual Studio Code](https://code.visualstudio.com/). the website is about a pizza shop called the sherrifs pizza.
 Here is the [Live Site](https://vincentnjoroge.github.io/pizzawb/)

 ## Setup/Installation Requirements